Manage User Permissions¶

 Specifying Permissions for SAML2 Users¶

 Once you have set up your SAML2 provider integration with Frame, you will need to designate permissions for your users.
-You can do this by clicking on the “SAML2 Permissions” tab to the right of the “SAML2 Providers” tab.
+Navigate to the “SAML2 Permissions” tab to the right of the “SAML2 Providers” tab from the Users page of the desired entity.
 Click “Add Permission.”

 - For provider: Select the SAML2 Provider you are designating permissions for.

 - Always: Once the user is authenticated, they have access to the role you specify below – no conditions required.

 - When all conditions are satisfied: The user must meet all conditions specified by the Admin to be granted access to the role specified.

 - When any condition is satisfied: The user can meet any conditions specified by the Admin to be granted access to the role specified.